 The cafe is located on a high point in the area of Plaka and offers evening coffee, cocktails, and snacks in a place with a truly amazing atmosphere.

-If you arrive there later at night, it is likely that you will have the opportunity to gaze at the stars and the moon while enjoying your drink.
+If you arrive later at night, it is likely that you will have the opportunity to gaze at the stars and the moon while enjoying your drink.

-The traditionally designed bar Akri is another place famous for its wonderful views that come with tasty drinks.
+The traditionally designed Akri bar is another place famous for its wonderful views that come with tasty drinks.

 It is located on a high point above the port of Adamas and is a common meeting point among those who are chasing the sunset.